-Finally, I moved back to Calgary and started making pies from home again but only to sell them at the Farmers and Makers Market at cSPACE.
+Finally, I moved back to Calgary and started making pies from home again but only to sell them at the Farmers and Makers Market Marda Loop.
 Unfortunately, they closed down until next spring due to Covid.
 In order to continue to deliver to you every week, Ma Pies had to operate from a commercial kitchen; hence, we moved to Culinary Coworking, where we are today.

 After living in different cities, I feel like Calgary needs to reminded to take some breaks during our everyday lives.
 We're often working long hours and rushing home to prepare dinner.
-This is how the idea of Ma Pies started.
+This is where Ma Pies can help you!

-We make frozen pies and deliver them to you so you can save time in the kitchen while preparing dinner and still enjoy a soft, flaky, and buttery crust.
-By learning skills from different chefs and sharing ideas, our goal is to help turn Calgary into a foodie city.
+We make artisanal frozen pocket pies so you save time in the kitchen and still enjoy a flaky, buttery, and tender crust.
+Learning skills from different chefs and sharing ideas, our goal is to help turn Calgary into a foodie city and save you time.

 Your time is precious and you need to prepare meals for yourself and your family.
-Baked from frozen, the pocket pies take about 20 minutes to cook, giving you time to prepare side dishes.
-Anyone in the family can bake the pies for lunch, snack, or dinner as long as they know how to use an oven.
-What we're known for is our soft and flaky butter crust.
+Baked from frozen, the pocket pies take about 20 minutes to cook, giving you time to prepare a side dish if needed.
+Anyone in the family can bake the pies for lunch, dinner, or snack as long as they know how to use an oven or airfryer.

 There isn't much of a special technique into making a great pie but it does require attention to details.
-Over-working the dough will toughen the texture; butter must be kept cold at all times to maintain its flakiness; filling-to-crust ratio matters when you bite into the pie; thickness of apple slice matters; moisture level of filling can't be too high as it will ruin the crust; and always best served freshly baked out of your oven!
+Over-working the dough will toughen the texture; butter must be kept cold at all times so it remains flaky; filling-to-crust ratio matters when you bite into the pie; thickness of apple slice matters; moisture level of filling can't be too high as it will ruin the crust; and always best served freshly baked out of your oven!

-If Ma Pies can bring joy to your everyday life, then I've done my part.
+If Ma Pies can bring joy to your everyday life and save you time, then we've done our part.

 Corey Ma, The Pie Guy

 P.S.
-We change the menu from time-to-time if we think you'll enjoy some of our new creations.
+We change the menu from time-to-time so you enjoy some of our latest creations.
 The kitchen wouldn't be fun without experimenting!
 Check out our current menu!